Why Verastem, Inc. (VSTM) Stock Rallied Today

-During the recent trading session for Verastem, Inc. (NASDAQ:VSTM), the company witnessed their stock drop by $-0.09 over a week and surge $0.15 from the price 20 days ago.
+During the recent trading session for Verastem, Inc. (NASDAQ:VSTM), the company witnessed their stock rise $0.11 over a week and surge $0.34 from the price 20 days ago.
 When compared to their established 52-week high of $3.66, the high they recorded in their recent session happens to be higher.
 Their established 52-week high was attained by the company on 03/21/19.
-The recent low of $0.83 stood for a -43.17% since 11/18/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 2.94 is also allocated to the stock.
+The recent low of $0.83 stood for a -41.53% since 11/18/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
+A beta of 2.91 is also allocated to the stock.
 Since the beta is greater than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Technical chart claims that Verastem, Inc. (VSTM) would settle between $2.09/share to $2.17/share level.
-However, if the stock price goes below the $1.97 mark, then the market for Verastem, Inc. becomes much weaker.
-If that happens, the stock price might even plunge as low as $1.93 for its downside target.
-The stock is currently in the green zone of MACD, with the indicator reading 0.03.
+Technical chart claims that Verastem, Inc. (VSTM) would settle between $2.1/share to $2.13/share level.
+However, if the stock price goes below the $1.99 mark, then the market for Verastem, Inc. becomes much weaker.
+If that happens, the stock price might even plunge as low as $1.91 for its downside target.
+The stock is currently in the green zone of MACD, with the indicator reading 0.02.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at BTIG Research lowered their recommendation on shares of VSTM from Buy to Neutral in their opinion released on June 20.
 Raymond James analysts have lowered their rating of Verastem, Inc. (NASDAQ:VSTM) stock from Outperform to Mkt Perform in a separate flash note issued to investors on May 10.
 Analysts at BTIG Research, made their first call for the equity with a Buy recommendation, according to a research note that dated back to July 13.